 Q&A: How to speed up a slow Mac Mini without buying a new one?

 I purchased a Mac Mini several months back.
-Now it's running painfully slow and freezes a lot more, though not all the times.
-But I'm still disappointed the performance.
-Any ideas why and how do I speed it up without buying a new one?
+Now it's running painfully slow and freezes very often, though not all the times.
+But I'm still disappointed about the performance.
+Any ideas why and how do I speed it without buying a new Mac?

-Besides, all digital devices have one thing in common — they'll fail eventually, so it's sometimes normal that a Mac Mini computer runs slightly slower over time.
+Besides, all digital devices have one thing in common — they'll fail eventually, so it's sometimes normal that your Mac Mini runs slightly slower over time.

 1. Make sure there are no malware issues

-To detect and remove such malicious programs, run Bitdefender Antivirus for Mac on your Mac Mini and see if it would find any hidden threats.
-If it does, have no mercy on them.
+To detect and remove potential malicious programs, run Bitdefender Antivirus for Mac on your Mac Mini and eliminate any hidden threats it would find.

 2. Are you having too many items on startup?

-Optimizing startup items is often the easiest way to help add more speed to your Mac Mini!
+Optimizing startup items is often the easiest way to help speed up your Mac Mini!

-If you want to see a big improvement in speed, cleaning your hard drive is the most effective and efficient way to tune up your Mac Mini (or any Macs).
-These days caches, apps, widgets, plugins, hidden junks, etc. can fill up your hard drive more quickly than you think.
-When it's getting 50% full or more, you'll sure experience more slowdowns and frozen times.
+If you want to see a big improvement in speed, cleaning the hard drive is definitely one of the most efficient ways.
+These days photos, caches, apps, widgets, plugins, hidden junks, etc. can fill up your Mac's hard drive more quickly than you think.
+When it's getting 50% full or more, you'll surely experience more slowdowns and frozen times.

-While there are many things you can do manually to clean up a Mac hard drive, it takes time and you have to know where to look.
-Fortunately, there are tools to help, one of the best options is — CleanMyMac, which makes it incredibly easy to scan all junks and clean them all in a few clicks.
+While there are many things you can manually apply to clean up your Mac hard drive, it takes time and often you have to be a geek.
+Fortunately, there are smart tools out there to help.
+We like CleanMyMac, an app that makes it incredibly easy to find all kind of unnecessary files and clean them all in a few clicks.